-This vignette1 is a documentation of the estimation procedure mcmc()
+This vignette1 is a documentation of the estimation

-in {RprobitB}.
+in RprobitB.

 Bayes estimation of the probit model